RAN3D/spray-wrtc/README.md

 var Spray = require('spray-wrtc');

 // #0 initialize the membership protocol with a unique identifier and WebRTC
 // options.
-Spray allows options.deltatime (interval of time betwen the
+Spray allows options.deltatime (interval of time between the
 // proactive exchanges) and option.timeout.
 var spray = new Spray(uid, options);